VIRiONT-network/VIRiONT_paper/README.md

-# VIRiONT Pipeline (VIRal Oxford Nanopore Technologies sequencing Pipeline)
+# VIRiONT (VIRal in-house Oxford Nanopore Technologies sequencing) Pipeline

 # Quick presentation

-VIRiONT pipeline is designed to analyse data from amplicon-approach-based Nanopore sequencing.
-It was primarily developed to analyse data from hepatitis B virus (HBV) complete genome long read sequencing after an amplification step.
-It was secondarily extended to hepatitis delta virus (HDV).
+VIRiONT pipeline is designed to analyze data from amplicon-approach-based Nanopore sequencing.
+It was primarily developed to analyze data from hepatitis B virus (HBV) complete genome long read sequencing after an amplification step of the full genome in one fragment (about 3kb in lenght).
+It was secondarily extended to hepatitis delta virus (HDV, about 1.7kb in lenght).
 However, this pipeline can be adapted for other viruses and pathogens as well.
-You just need a custom reference dataset specific to the pathogen and adapted to the amplicon design used prior your ONT sequencing.
+You just need to upload a custom reference dataset specific to the pathogen and adapted to the amplicon design used prior your ONT sequencing.

-This pipeline was primarily designed for studying HBV full genome long read sequencing (about 3kb in lenght).
-If you plan to use this workflow on shorter or longer amplicons, be sure to chose and adapt parameters used for the filtering steps, see below.
+Of note, if you plan to use this workflow to analyze shorter or longer amplicons, be sure to chose and adapt parameters of the read lenght filtering steps, see below.

 # Workflow